-The following reflects the Foundation's financial assets as of December 31, reduced by amounts not available for general expenditures within one year.
+The following reflects the Foundation's financial assets as of December 31, 2020 and 2019 reduced by amounts not available for general expenditures within one year.

-2019 2018 Cash and cash equivalents \$ 2,809,843 \$ 2,992,005 Accrued interest receivable - 11,885 Contributions receivable 249,275 16,210 Investments 9,462,711 6,685,301 Financial assets at December 31 12,521,829 9,705,401 Less: Amounts designated by the board for investment (7,932,685) (5,679,439) Financial assets available to meet cash needs for general expenditures within one year \$ 4,589,144 \$ 4,025,962
+2020 2019 Cash and cash equivalents \$ 2,394,626 \$ 2,809,843 Contributions receivable 62,814 249,275 Investments 9,888,642 9,462,711 Financial assets at December 31 12,346,082 12,521,829 Less: Amounts designated by the board for investment (9,102,847) (7,932,685) Financial assets available to meet cash needs for general expenditures within one year \$ 3,243,235 \$ 4,589,144

-Generally, the Foundation maintains cash and cash equivalents (classified as cash and cash equivalents or investments in the statements of financial position), in amounts sufficient to cover general expenditures for the next twelve months.
-The Foundation manages liquidity throughout the year by investing excess funds in money markets and certificates of deposit.
-Annually, the board evaluates the Foundation's resources and may designate additional funds for investment with the Foundation's broker dealer (i.e., mutual fund portfolio and some cash and cash equivalents).
+Generally, the Foundation maintains cash and cash equivalents (classified as cash and cash equivalents or investments in the statement of financial position), in amounts sufficient to cover general expenditures for the next twelve months.
+The Foundation manages liquidity throughout the year by investing excess funds in money markets.
+Annually, the board of directors evaluates the Foundation's resources and may designate additional funds for investment with the Foundation's broker dealer (i.e., mutual fund portfolio and some cash and cash equivalents).
 Amounts designated by the board for investment are not available for spending without approval by the board.
-As all or substantially all, of the

-Foundation's contributions are received without donor imposed restrictions, all financial assets, except those designated by the board for investment are available to meet general expenditure cash needs.
+As all or substantially all, of the Foundation's contributions are received without donor imposed restrictions, all financial assets, except those designated by the board for investment are available to meet general expenditure cash needs.

 Note 5.
-Subsequent Events
+Subsequent events

-Management has evaluated subsequent events through November 14, 2020, the date the financial statements were available to be issued.
+Management has evaluated subsequent events through November 3, 2021, the date the financial statements were available to be issued.
+There were no subsequent events requiring recognition or disclosure.